JulianHe1991/Better_Millennium-Retail_Investor_Solution/README.md

 ![](Images/model_portfolio_1.png)

 Finally, the model would draw a strategy return based on constituent stocks.
-And this specific example has beaten the market index by 7.6% on average.
+And this specific example has more than doubled the market return.
 ![](Images/Strategy_return.png)

 <br>